-RAIPUR: A hardcore Naxal, carrying a reward of Rs 8 lakh on his head, surrendered in Chhattisgarh's Bijapur district on Wednesday, an official said.
+RAIPUR: A 22-year-old Naxal carrying a reward of Rs 8 lakh on his head has surrendered in Chhattisgarh's Dantewada district, police said on Tuesday.

-Korsa was given an 'encouragement' amount of Rs 10,000 and he will be provided further assistance as per the government's surrender and rehabilitation policy, he said.
+Markam was given an immediate assistance of Rs 10,000 and will be provided facilities as per the government's surrender and rehabilitation policy, he said.

 Based on the inputs about location of ultras provided by Markam, the District Reserve Guard (DRG) personnel on Monday launched an operation in a hilly area between Telam and Tumakpal villages, he said.

 However, on sensing the presence of a patrolling team, the rebels escaped into the dense forest.

 During a search of the spot, four improvised explosive devices (IEDs), five detonators, a walkie-talkie set and Maoist literature were recovered, the official said.

 Since the 'Lon Varratu' drive was launched in June this year, 109 Naxals have so far surrendered in the district, he added.